GfSE/SAF-Specification/stakeholders.md

 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What is the necessary response time for an interface or a service?
 * How are Error State(s) handled?
-* How will the system be used or utilized to satisfy the user needs?
 * How do internal system elements interact with each other to provide the system function or service?
 * What shall be validated to the customer at system level?
-* Which information is exchanged between the SOI and external entity(s)?
+* Which information is exchanged between the SOI and External Entity(s)?
-* What are the System Function(s) and service(s)?
 * What additional information the SOI or a SOI element needs to generate to enable testing?
 * Which Mode(s) and State(s) do the SOI have?
 * What are the encryption means used for an exchange?
-* What are the external entity(s) the SOI interacts with in the respective context?
+* What are the External Entities the System interacts with in the respective context?
 * What is the rational if requirements are not considered?
+* Which function(s) will the SOI provide?
+* What is the sequence of interactions among the System and context elements
 # Security Expert
 Definition - Security Specialist:
 Security is one subject matter of specialty engineering but important enough to be treated separately.